saeedhassansolangi/restful-api-using-deno-and-nodejs/mongodb-with-deno/README.md

-To run the server use command , this command will download the mongodb plugin for deno
+To run the server use below command , this command will download the mongodb plugin for deno
 > deno run --allow-net --allow-env --allow-write --allow-read --allow-plugin --unstable  app.ts